Reviews You Can Rely On

 Yeast Free Bread

-For this metric, we again turned to each bread machine's recipe book.
-We looked for some sort of cake or sweet bread without any yeast.
-We made these recipes with and without mini chocolate chips, to see how well each device handles distribution within the loaves.
+We again turned to each bread machine's recipe book for this metric.
+We looked for some cake or sweet bread without any yeast.
+We made these recipes with and without mini chocolate chips to see how well each device handles distribution within the loaves.
 As these recipes were more different-tasting than the other types of bread we baked, we based our taste testing more on how they tasted compared to how that particular recipe should taste.
-These recipes ranged from boxed cakes and pound cakes to fruit loaves and nut breads.
+These recipes ranged from boxed cakes and pound cakes to fruit loaves and nutbreads.
 We did the same thing for gauging the bread crusts, densities, and overall textures.

 The Zojirushi Virtuoso pound cake recipe turned out beautiful and delicious.
 It doesn't have an automatic fruit dispenser, though.
 While this wasn't an issue for this highly viscous pound cake recipe, it certainly makes a difference in runnier cake recipes.
-The Hamilton HomeBaker takes the unique approach of simply baking any box cake recipe you feel like picking up at the store.
-In our testing, it worked like a charm and created cakes exactly as we hoped they would be from the picture on their boxes.
 The Breville machine cranberry orange loaf didn't look all that appealing, yet its taste and texture were excellent.
-It's also one of just two machines we tested that has an automatic fruit and nut dispenser, which worked amazingly well to distribute the cranberries in this recipe evenly.
+It's also one of just two machines we tested with an automatic fruit and nut dispenser, which worked amazingly well to distribute the cranberries in this recipe evenly.

 bread machine - the zojirushi pound cake turned out delicious - and had a pretty...